Leon-Long-Portfolio/Paralyzed-Icing-Modle/README.md

 ## Usage
 1. Compile the code using the provided Makefile
-    - **Note:** The makefile must be run in linux due to the directory structure
+    - **Note:** The makefile must be run in Linux due to the directory structure
 ## Performance Evaluation
 - The following are the statistics gathered by the code during the time of execution:
     - Running Time (in milliseconds)
     - Number of Clusters
     - Cluster Labels
-    - Value of N at runtime
+    - Value of N at runtime (size of the grid)
     - Value of Beta
-    - Number of threads being used (Is only implemented in the parallelized scripts) All of these statistics are recorded in an Excel file with the exception of the Cluster Labels.
+    - Number of threads being used (Is only implemented in the parallelized scripts) All of these statistics are recorded in an Excel file except for the Cluster Labels.
 ## Acknowledgments
-- [OpenMP](https://www.openmp.org/) and [CUDA](https://developer.nvidia.com/cuda-toolkit) for parallel computing support.
+- [OpenMP](https://www.openmp.org/) for parallel computing support.